lambdaclass/concrete/docs/CLAIMS_TODAY.md

 and `BinaryHeap::peek` expose this shape.
 A saved reference can survive an owner mutation that reallocates, removes, or reuses storage.
 This is tracked by `examples/known_holes/returned_ref_provenance_{map,vec}/` and `scripts/tests/check_returned_ref_provenance.sh`.
-Until scalar `from(param)` returned-reference provenance lands and aggregate-wrapped refs are rejected, "No dangling safe reference" means borrow-block references and does not claim soundness for aggregate-wrapped returned refs from these APIs.
+The fix (decided 2026-06-11, ROADMAP Phase 6 #8a) is by subtraction: these aggregate-ref APIs will be withdrawn and replaced with value/operation APIs (`contains`, value-`get`, `update(k, fn(V) -> V)`, `remove`) plus owned `ByteView` and, in V1.1, scoped callbacks (`with_value`) — not a returned-reference provenance system.
+Until that lands, "No dangling safe reference" means borrow-block references and does not claim soundness for aggregate-wrapped returned refs from these APIs.

 **What enforced does NOT cover:**
 - Runtime bounds checking (array access through checked APIs returns `Option`; unchecked is UB)